nathanjhood/UBento/README.md

 > wsl -d UBento --user "${username}"
 ```

-From now on, you can use ```sudo``` invocations from your new user login shell, and will also have access to useful system commands like ```sudo apt update && sudo apt ugrade```.
-You can also adapt the above command for launching a Windows Terminal profile, for example (see [TIPS]).
+*You can also adapt the above command for launching a Windows Terminal profile, for example (see [TIPS]).*

 ## At this point, the distro remains minimal yet fully scalable, GUI apps and Windows integration should be working, and UBento is well-configured to continue on as you please...